Manyfaces860/ETE_Production_MLOps_US_Visa/README.md

-# End to End MLops Project Production Grade
+# End to End Python MLops Project Production Grade

+# Github Action for CICD
+# Docker for containerization
+# AWS EC2, S3, ECR for compute, storage, and image storage